Approximating the coefficients of the Bessel functions: Leading order terms for the type A Dunkl bilinear form

 For $\nu\in\Gamma$, the coefficient of $p_\nu$ in $\exp\left(\theta N \sum_{k\geq 1}c_kp_{(k)}\right)$ is $\frac{(\theta N)^{\ell(\nu)}}{\pi(\nu)}\prod_{i=1}^{\ell(\nu)}c_{\nu_i}$.
 Hence, the coefficient of $\prod_{i=1}^{\ell(\nu)}c_{\nu_i}$ in $[1]\mathcal{D}(p_\lambda) \exp\left(\theta N\sum_{k\geq 1} c_kp_{(k)}\right)$ is $\frac{(\theta N)^{\ell(\nu)}}{\pi(\nu)} [p_\lambda,p_\nu]_{A^{N-1}(\theta)}$.
 By finding the coefficient of $\prod_{i=1}^{\ell(\nu)}c_{\nu_i}$ on the right hand side, we obtain the formula in the statement of the theorem. \end{proof}

-However, while this proof is short, we cannot use it while proving analogous results for the $BC^N(\theta_0,\theta_1)$ and $D^N(\theta)$ root systems.
-Therefore, we outline a new proof of \Cref{thm:leadingorder_a} that can be easily applied to a more general setting.
+Although this proof is short, we cannot use it while proving analogous results for the $BC^N(\theta_0,\theta_1)$ and $D^N(\theta)$ root systems.
+Therefore, we outline a new approach to justifying \Cref{thm:leadingorder_a} that can be easily applied to a general setting.